Communication Gain and Delay Cost Under Cross-Timestep Delays in Cooperative Multi-Agent Reinforcement Learning: Abstract

 \section{Abstract}

-Communication is essential for coordination in \emph{cooperative} multi-agent reinforcement learning under partial observability, yet \emph{cross-timestep} delays cause messages to arrive multiple timesteps after generation, inducing temporal misalignment and making information stale when consumed.
-We formalize this setting as a delayed-communication partially observable Markov game (DeComm-POMG) and decompose a message's effect into \emph{communication gain} and \emph{delay cost}, yielding the Communication Gain and Delay Cost (CGDC) metric.
-We further establish a value-loss bound showing that the degradation induced by delayed messages is upper-bounded by a discounted accumulation of an information gap between the action distributions induced by timely versus delayed messages.
-Guided by CGDC, we propose \textbf{CDCMA}, an actor--critic framework that requests messages only when predicted CGDC is positive, predicts future observations to reduce misalignment at consumption, and fuses delayed messages via CGDC-guided attention.
-Experiments on no-teammate-vision variants of Cooperative Navigation and Predator Prey, and on SMAC maps across multiple delay levels show consistent improvements in performance, robustness, and generalization, with ablations validating each component.
+Communication is crucial for cooperative multi-agent reinforcement learning (MARL) under partial observability, but cross-timestep communication delays make received messages temporally misaligned and potentially stale.
+We formalize this setting as a delayed-communication partially observable Markov game (DeComm-POMG) and introduce Communication Gain and Delay Cost (CGDC), a gain--cost metric that evaluates delayed-message utility through no-message and timely-reference counterfactuals.
+We further derive a delay-induced return-loss bound that relates the return gap between timely-reference-conditioned and delayed-message-conditioned policies to the accumulated information gap.
+Guided by CGDC, we propose CDCMA, an actor--critic framework for selecting communication partners, constructing future-aware outgoing messages, and aggregating received delayed messages.
+Experiments on no-teammate-vision Cooperative Navigation and Predator Prey, and on SMAC maps under bounded stochastic delay regimes, show that CDCMA improves performance and robustness over strong communication baselines, with ablations validating each component.